Bank of England to hold fire on bond buys, more to come later

 However, the shock slump in the manufacturing sector in July raised the outside chance that the central bankers might see the need for a quick extra boost through a higher dose of quantitative easing for an economy sinking deeper into recession.

-And more stimulus later this year seems a done deal for The Bank watchers, after the economy's 0.7 percent decline in the second quarter underscored that it needs all the support it can get.
+And more stimulus later this year seems a done deal for BoE watchers, after the economy's 0.7 percent decline in the second quarter underscored that it needs all the support it can get.

 "We do not expect the Monetary Policy Committee to expand their monetary stimulus at the August meeting," said BNP Paribas economist David Tinsley.